ChrxsCrxss/backlogg/README.md

 ## Technologies Used

+### Server-Side
 * Maven
 * PostgreSQL
 * Java
 * Jackson
 * Tomcat
+* SpringMVC
+* JUnit4
+* Mockito
 * Eclipse

-* VSCode
-* SpringMVC
+### Client-Side
 * Typescript
 * Angular
 * Hibernate
 * Jasmine
 * Protractor
-* JUnit4
-* Mockito
+* VSCode

 ## Features

 List of features ready:
-* sign up
-* log in/log out
+* Registration and Authentication
-* make posts
+* Make posts
-* make comments on posts
+* Comments on posts
-* add photos when creating posts
+* Upload photos when creating posts
-* can request other users to be friends
+* Request other users to be friends
-* can accept friend requests
+* Accept/reject friend requests
-* can look up other users on a search bar
+* Search other users
-* rate posts by their “spiciness” level using a jalapeno or milk rating system.
+* React to posts by their “spiciness” level using a jalapeno or milk rating system.
-* every user has a default profile picture

 TODO list:
 * every profile should have a picture/avatar uploaded. (default profile pic if a custom one is not uploaded)